genetics-statistics/GEMMA/README.md

 individual-level data are available.
 For summary data, GEMMA uses the MQS algorithm to estimate variance components.

+## Quick start

+1. Download and install the software. *Give more details here.*

+2. Work through the tutorial. *Give more details here.*

+3. Read the manual. *Give more details.*

 ## Citing GEMMA

 If you use GEMMA for published work, please cite our paper: